The way you store your information affects how easily information can be found, used and managed over time.

 Preserving information provides specific information on how to store and preserve records in various physical formats.

-There is also a standard available to help you and your agency determine best practice for storing physical records.
+There is also a standard (PDF 327KB) available to help you and your agency determine best practice for storing physical records.

 The National Archives charges for the storage of temporary or unevaluated records.